nmolivo/dataquest_eng/1_production_databases/README.md

 For Non-Commercial Use Only
 ------
 I highly reccommend participating in this course as a member of DATAQUEST.
-A summary of the curriculum is outlined below.<br>
-* Postgres for Data Engineers
-* Optimizing Postgres Databases
-* Processing Large Datasets in Pandas
-* Optimizing Code performance on Large Datasets
-* Algorithms and Data Structures
-* Recursion Trees
-* Building a Data Pipeline